 “……must intend to stir up religious hatred; recklessness is not enough.”

-One argument that is often presented is that the Christian Faith is essentially the same as Islam, and as such any expression of concern for Islam, by Christians, must necessarily be racially motivated or else represent a hateful attitude.
+One argument that is often presented is that the Christian Faith is necessarily the same as Islam, and as such an expression of concern for Islam, by Christians, must be racially motivated or else represent a hateful attitude.

 However, if you divide the Old Testament Torah, Psalms, History and Prophets, from the New Testament, and accept that Ancient Israel rejected Christ as their Messiah, then we have a basis, politically, to assert that Christianity represents a very different kind of faith than does Islam.
 Judaism has reformed completely, even though its adherents still reject Christ as their Messiah.

 There are no injunctions whatsoever in the New Testament, to either take up arms or else compel anyone to believe in God or Christ.
 There are no commands to attack others in any context physically, and Christ Himself emphasised loving one’s enemies and treating others with respect and dignity.
 Indeed, the New Testament is the written record of a New Covenant, and it is that administration that gives the Christian faith its character and informs its Canon Law.
 Are we to say that Islam does not take its character from Qur’an?
 If we are to say that, then we have to demonstrate that Islam has reformed in the same way that Judaism has reformed.